csuhta/inquisition-perks/readme.txt

 Rating: ???

-This perk adds crafting materials to the vendor lists in Skyhold.
-Unsure of the ramifications at the moment.
+This perk adds crafting materials to the merchants in Skyhold.
+I'm currently unsure if this perk is worth it.

 ------------------------------------------------------------------------------+
 ONLY THE FINEST (CONNECTIONS)